dennisreimann/uiengine/docs/component.md

     |___slider.pug
 ```

 A component directory most likely also has a directory named [variants](./variant.md), which contains some usage samples.

-To add some meta data to the component, there is the `component.md` markdown file.
+To add meta data to the component, there is the `component.md` markdown file.
 This meta data can supply the title, and description as well as a label for the component.

 ## Component file